JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

   naive O(N²) all-pairs neighbour build (~2.5×10⁸ pairs/step), not the per-edge maths; the cell-list neighbour list noted above is the change that turns this into a practical MD throughput.

+### Trained-model trajectory: pipeline works, small model not yet MD-stable

+A physically-trained model was also produced end-to-end: a 4-species (H/C/N/O) Allegro trained with `nequip-train` on a 9,000-frame SPICE subset (Solvated Amino Acids + Dipeptides, water+peptide chemistry), then driven on 6mrr water through `nequip`'s ASE calculator.
+Two findings:

+- **The full 6mrr does not fit `nequip-allegro` on a 16 GB GPU** — its strided tensor-product contraction allocates **21.5 GiB** for the 15,954-atom graph (all edges at once), so the trained model runs only on a carved water sub-box.
+Molly's native forces, which stream edges, run the full system in the same memory — the scaling advantage above, made concrete.
+- **The small, briefly-trained model is not MD-stable yet.** On an equilibrated water sub-box its NVT dynamics heat up and run away within tens of steps (the potential energy falls as kinetic energy climbs — the model relaxes toward its own, still-inaccurate energy minimum faster than the thermostat can drain it), independent of periodic vs. droplet boundaries, minimisation, timestep or friction.
+This is the expected outcome for a 30-epoch small model and scopes the remaining work
+  precisely: a production-quality trajectory needs substantially more training (more data, epochs, and channels), not more MD tuning.
+The training and trajectory infrastructure (`benchmark/allegro_trajectory.jl` for the native path; the SPICE training config and ASE driver on the GPU box) is in place for that.

 ---

 ## Notes and caveats